kaburkett/azure-docs/articles/storage/blobs/data-lake-storage-known-issues.md

 > [!NOTE]
 > Some of the features described in this article might not be supported in accounts that have Network File System (NFS) 3.0 support enabled.
 To view a table that shows the impact of feature support when various capabilities are enabled, see [Blob Storage feature support in Azure Storage accounts](storage-feature-support-in-storage-accounts.md).

+## Storage replication failover

+In case of disaster recovery scenario, failover is not supported as a method of recovery.
+For regular storage accounts, failover can be triggered manually to recover from hardware/network failure or natural disaster- but this feature does not exist for data lake gen2.

 ## Supported Blob storage features

 An increasing number of Blob storage features now work with accounts that have a hierarchical namespace.
 For a complete list, see [Blob Storage features available in Azure Data Lake Storage Gen2](./storage-feature-support-in-storage-accounts.md).